With a shortbread-like crust and fresh lemon flavor, this Low FODMAP Lemon Bar recipe is a yummy, springtime treat!

 Optional: Powdered sugar, for dusting

-- In a medium bowl, mix together flour and sugar.
+- For the crust: In a medium bowl, mix together 1 ½ cups flour and ½ cup sugar.
 Using a pastry blender, cut butter into flour mixture until crumbly.
-Then add water and mix.
+Then add 3 tablespoons water and mix.
 (I sometimes use a food processor – pulsing crust ingredients together until crumbly.)
 Press mixture into the bottom of the greased pan.

 - Bake crust for 20-22 minutes until set and kind of puffy looking.
 (Note: Gluten-free crusts don’t usually brown like wheat-based crusts.)

-- While the crust is baking, whisk together eggs, lemon juice, sugar, and flour until smooth.
+- For the lemon topping: While the crust is baking, whisk together eggs, lemon juice, 1 ½ cups sugar, and ¼ cup flour until smooth.
 Pour evenly over baked crust.

 - Bake for 20-25 minutes more or until lemon topping is set.
 (To test doneness, I put an oven mitt on and gently shake the pan to see if the center no longer jiggles.)
 Remove baked bars from oven and cool to room temperature, about 2 hours.

 - Dust with a sprinkle of optional powdered sugar.
-Slice and serve.
+Slice into 16 pieces and serve.

 Storage: Cover leftover bars and refrigerate for up to a week.